LockerProject/Locker/README.md

 ## Getting Started

+### The Take-No-Prisoners Way

+If you just want to get a locker up and running, there are [semi-regularly refreshed standalone tarballs available](http://lockerproject.org/tarballs/) for OS X and Linux (in both 32-bit and 64-bit flavors).
+Unpack the tarball, cd into the lockerproject directory, and ./run!

 ### The Fast Way

 Lockerbox (by [pib](https://www.github.com/pib)) is a straightforward way to get all the high-level dependencies installed at once.
 It will make a single directory called lockerbox and get everything set up inside of there.